zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 5. Ask: `Generate an improved version that passes all checklist items`

 ### Part C: Review Existing Features Against Checklist
+**Scenario**: You want to audit existing routes for compliance with your new checklist.
 1. Close all tabs and open New Chat
 2. Prompt in Ask: `@workspace Review all routes in #file:server/app.py against #file:code-review-checklist.md and create a summary report`
 3. Review the generated report